Leptonic anomalous magnetic moments in $\nu$SMEFT: Experimental probes of the leptonic right-handed current

 The helicity amplitudes for RH~(LH) $\mu^-$ at $d=4~(6)$ are helicity-inverting and hence result in squared amplitudes that are suppressed by a factor of $\vert \mathcal{M}_{\rm helicity-inverting}\vert^2\propto m_\mu^2/Q^2 \sim m_\mu^2/m_4^2$.
 Here $Q$ is the invariant mass of the $(\mu\nu_4)$-system and scales as $Q\sim m_4$.
 For the range of $m_4$ that is of interest, this translates to a helicity suppression of about $m_\mu^2/m_4^2 \lesssim 10^{-6}$.
 Similarly, interference between $d=4$ and $d=6$ requires projecting RH~(LH) chiral operators on LH~(RH) helicity states of $\mu^-$, and again is suppressed by a factor of $\Re[\mathcal{M}^*_{d=4}\mathcal{M}_{d=6}] \propto m_\mu^2 / Q^2 \sim m_\mu^2 / m_4^2$.

-Neglecting contributions of $\mathcal{O}(m_\mu^2/Q^2)$, the total, lowest order cross sections for the DY channels at the partonic level, along with their dependence on mixing and EFT inputs, are:
+Neglecting contributions of $\mathcal{O}(m_\mu^2/Q^2)$, the total, lowest-order cross sections for the DY channels at the partonic level, along with their dependence on mixing and EFT inputs, are:

 For the $W\gamma$ channel, analogous expressions exist as does the scaling relationship between $d=4$ and $d=6$ contributions.
-The fact that phase-space-integrated expressions at $d=4$ and $d=6$ differ by only prefactors is a consequence that both interactions are maximally parity violating.
-Upon integration over the $\mu^-$'s polar angle $\theta_\mu$, relative differences of the form $(1\mp\cos\theta_\mu)$ vanish.
-Due to the strong kinematic suppression that scales as $\hat{\sigma}\sim 1/Q^2$, heavy neutrinos with masses above $m_W$ are produced very close to the kinematic threshold~\cite{Pascoli:2018heg}.
-Even at the LHC, this ensures the validity of our EFT for $\nu_4$ masses satisfying $m_W \lesssim m_4 \ll \Lambda$.
+The fact that phase-space-integrated expressions at $d=4$ and $d=6$ differ by only prefactors is a consequence that both interactions are maximally parity violating: after integration over the $\mu^-$'s polar angle $\theta_\mu$, differences of the form $(1\mp\cos\theta_\mu)$ vanish.

+Importantly, due to strong kinematic suppression in the DY channel that scales as $\hat{\sigma}_{\rm DY}\sim 1/Q^2$, heavy neutrinos with masses above $m_W$ are produced very close to the kinematic threshold~\cite{Pascoli:2018heg}.
+To illustrate this nontrivial fact, we plot in Fig.~\ref{fig:issVeto_DYX_LHCMulti_XLO_Mmuv4} the normalized, LO invariant mass distribution of the $(\mu\nu_4)$-system, when mediated by the DY process at $d=4$, for (L) $m_4=150\GeV$ and (R) $m_4=450\GeV$, for $\sqrt{s}=14$, 27 , and 100 TeV.
+For $m_4=150~(450)\GeV$, we find that the maxima characteristically occur at about $Q_{\rm max}\sim 210~(630)\GeV$, or $Q_{\rm max}\sim1.4\times m_4$.
+Following Ref.~\cite{Pascoli:2018heg}, we can qualitatively deduce this behavior by noting that the differential cross section with respect to $Q^2$ at the hadronic level can be written for either dimension $d$ as